Statement

 RESEARCH | Artistic Research & Artist-in-Residence

 At all our international conferences, we have successfully brought artists and researchers from the humanities and natural sciences together in an active and sustainable dialogue.
-In recent years we have been successful in realising research projects between artists and scientists and in developing artist-in-residence programs.
+In recent years we have been successful in realising research projects between artists and scientists and in developing artist-in-residence programs, for example the Colloquium.

 EDUCATE | Individual art education

 A model character takes the form of art mediation, which reaches a broad international audience of different ages through different mediation formats.
-Highly praised in the press are not only our conferences, exhibition talks and our Reading-Lounge, but also children’s workshops and student talks.
+Highly praised in the press are not only our conferences, exhibition talks and our Reading-Lounge, but also children’s workshops and projects with pupils and students.

 PUBLISH | Scholarly publications, catalogues, artist books